We saddled up and headed out from Yarmouth and the

 sons of a Scottish merchant, founded Ross - Thompson House and Store in 1784.

-They sold pine boards, cod and pickled herring in foreign ports and brought back salt, molasses and many other goods that were needed in the region.
+They sold pine boards, cod and pickled herring in foreign ports and brought

 The store operated for over 100 years and closed for business in 1880.
 Today the store and house are an interactive museum with the staff dressed in the garb of the time.
 And the buildings have been restored to what they were in the 1820’s.